 Solar Energy at UUCB

-When you join in a Sunday service at the Unitarian Universalist Church of Berkeley, above your heads, powering our worship service, is a 50 kilowatt array of 336 solar panels producing 70 megawatt hours of electricity per year.
+When we visit the Unitarian Universalist Church of Berkeley, above our heads, powering everything that happens in the building, is a 50 kilowatt array of 336 solar panels producing 70 megawatt hours of electricity per year.

 Financed through the generosity of our congregation’s members and friends and through a state rebate program with PG&E, the panels were installed in 2008, and were blessed in a community ritual celebrating possibilities for a cleaner energy future and our commitment to greening our planet on May 28, 2008.